 - Submissions should be made by emailing email@example.com with subject line “GLJOnline Notes Contest Submission.”
 Submissions will be anonymized before selection process begins.

 - Judging Criteria

 - Submissions will be evaluated in accordance with the Journal’s formal selection process.
 The process will be managed by the Editor-in-Chief, Senior Online Editor, and Senior Articles Editor of The Georgetown Law Journal.
 The submissions will be considered anonymously.
-The selection committee will evaluate the submissions based on novelty, its contribution to the existing scholarship in the field of criminal justice reform, clarity and writing style, and citational support.
+The selection committee will evaluate the submissions based on novelty, its contribution to the existing scholarship in the fields of procedural and substantive rights, clarity and writing style, and citational support.

 - The Senior Board and volunteer editors shall designate a set of finalists to be considered for the winning submission(s).